Fire Cider Recipe

 Cutting board- the turmeric will stain your board potentially.
 I use marble, but that means I sharpen my knives a lot.
 You can also use woods like hardwoods or bamboo.
 I tend to have separate tools for my herbal work than in my kitchen.
-Everything can be sterilized at once and together, and it lessens the potential for cross-contamination.
+Everything can be sterilized at once and together, lessening the potential for cross-contamination.

-Knife- I know this may seem silly, but in herbal work you want to have a good knife.
+Knife- I know this may seem silly, but you want to have a good knife in herbal work.
 Find one that is weighted and balanced to your hands.

 Cheese Grater or food processor.
 If you have excellent knife skills, you may not need this.
 I use a sharp cheese grater.
-If you are sensitive to horseradish, you may find using a food processor is better for you.
 It has a strong, pungent smell.
+If you are sensitive to horseradish, you may find using a food processor is better.

 Apple Cider Vinegar- try to use vinegar with the mother.

 1 cup fresh grated organic ginger root.
-Ginger is helpful for muscle aches, nausea, anti-Inflammatory, and Gingerol, the bioactive substance in fresh ginger, can help lower the risk of infections.
+Ginger is helpful for muscle aches and nausea, anti-Inflammatory, and Gingerol, the bioactive substance in fresh ginger, can help lower the risk of infections.

 1 cup fresh chopped organic turmeric root.
 This herb is a powerhouse for inflammation.
-It offers so many health benefits and it has a long history of use.
-I love using the fresh root, I will admit that I love that it turns my fingers orange.
+It offers many health benefits and has a long history of use.
+I love using the fresh root; I will admit that I love that it turns my fingers orange.
 I guess that is the kid in me, still like to get dirty when I play.

 1 medium organic onion, chopped or organic shallots chopped.
-Onions contain Sulphur compounds, are rich in vitamin C, potassium and Onions can fight potentially dangerous bacteria, such as Escherichia coli (E. coli), Pseudomonas aeruginosa, Staphylococcus aureus (S. aureus) and Bacillus cereus.
+Onions contain Sulphur compounds and are rich in vitamin C and potassium.
+Onions can fight potentially dangerous bacteria, such as Escherichia coli (E. coli), Pseudomonas aeruginosa, Staphylococcus aureus (S. aureus), and Bacillus cereus.
 Additionally, the extract of onion has been shown to inhibit the growth of Vibrio cholerae, a bacteria that is a foremost public health concern in the developing world.

 20 cloves of organic garlic, crushed or chopped.
-You don’t have to add quite as much garlic as I do, but I love garlic so much, and the Sulphur in garlic acts as a natural antibiotic.
-This herb contains high doses of allicin, alliin, and diallyl sulfide as well as phytonutrients.
+You don’t have to add as much garlic as I do, but I love garlic, and the Sulphur in garlic acts as a natural antibiotic.
+This herb contains high doses of allicin, alliin, and diallyl sulfide, as well as phytonutrients.

 2 organic lemons (I also sometimes like to add oranges), zest, and juice of.